remix-run/react-router/.changeset/default-node-env.md

 "@react-router/dev": patch
 ---

-Properly initialize NODE_ENV if not set for compatibility with React 19
+Properly initialize `NODE_ENV` if not already set for compatibility with React 19